 More than half of the observed sunspot groups receive an Alpha or Bèta classification, where bigger sunspots are often more complex and get a Bèta, Bèta-Gamma or Bèta-Gamma-Delta classification.
 It is well known that delta sunspots can be very active and produce the most intense solar flares.

-Images: An example of a very complex sunspot group with a Bèta-Gamma-Delta magnetic classification as seen by NASA SDO's HMI instrument.
+An example of a very complex sunspot group with a Bèta-Gamma-Delta magnetic classification as seen by NASA SDO's HMI instrument.
 This sunspot region was the source of a major X2.3 solar flare.
 The top image shows us this sunspot region in visible light.
 The bottom image is a so called ''magnetogram'' and shows the magnetic layout of a sunspot region.
-The red colour indicates sunspots or areas with a negative polarity and the blue colour indicates areas with positive polarity sunspots.
+The red color indicates sunspots or areas with a negative polarity and the blue color indicates areas with positive polarity sunspots.

 Wielu ludzi odwiedza SpaceWeatherLive aby śledzić aktywność słoneczną lub sprawdzić czy jest szansa na zaobserwowanie zorzy polarnej.
 Niestety, większy ruch na stronie oznacza większe koszty utrzymania serwera.
 Dlatego, jeśli jesteś zadowolony ze strony SpaceWeatherLive, zachęcamy do wspierania nas finansowo.
 Dzięki temu będziemy mogli utrzymać naszą stronę.